arg-tech/CEASystem/README.md

 On the next step, the claims are retrieved and filtered by worthiness from the AIF graph by the rule-based approach.
 The provided claims are then evaluated manually and a set of evidences for the claims is provided to the system.
 Claims and evidences are processed by the alignment model to determine which evidence is relevant to which claims.
 The obtained binary alignment matrix passed through the filtering and scoring models.
 Models decide how influential evidences are to the claims.
 Some of them will be filtered (e.g. if evidence supports all or none of the claims).
 Finally, based on the scoring matrix the decision is drawn as a set of scores, how likely or unlikely for the claim to be rejected or accepted.
 The closer the score to +1, the more likely for the claim to be accepted.
 The closer it to -1, the more likely for the claim to be rejected.
-As an explanation otput, the final scoring matrix is provided, with the indications on which evidences were filtered.
+As an explanation output, the final scoring matrix is provided, with the indications on which evidences were filtered.
 <br> More details will be provided further.

 # Getting Started